CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Results

-Figure~\ref{figure: wospectrum_stats} also shows the shift of the redshift distribution of LQC toward the low end compared to the original QGC.
-This has two reasons: \begin{itemize} \item 6 730 groups rejected by their spectroscopic information tend to reside at higher redshift, because the spectroscopic catalogues employed reach fainter magnitudes than \textit{Gaia}; the redshift distribution information of this part of the samples is plotted as the blue curve in the lower-right panel of Figure~\ref{figure: wospectrum_stats}, so the surviving sample moves to lower redshift;
+Figure~\ref{figure: wospectrum_stats} also shows the shift of the redshift distribution of LQC towards the low end compared to the original QGC.
+This has two reasons: \begin{itemize} \item 6 728 groups rejected by their spectroscopic information tend to reside at higher redshift, because the spectroscopic catalogues employed reach fainter magnitudes than \textit{Gaia}; the redshift distribution information of this part of the samples is plotted as the blue curve in the lower-right panel of Figure~\ref{figure: wospectrum_stats}, so the surviving sample moves to lower redshift;

-\item during visual inspection, brighter quasars, which are more prevalent at lower redshift, are more readily accepted because they have a higher signal-to-noise ratio, further biasing the accepted sample toward lower redshift. \end{itemize}
+\item during visual inspection, brighter quasars, which are more prevalent at lower redshift, are more readily accepted because they have a higher signal-to-noise ratio, further biasing the accepted sample towards lower redshift. \end{itemize}